grafana/plugin-tools/docusaurus/docs/e2e-test-a-plugin/test-a-data-source-plugin/annotation-queries.md

 ### Test the annotation editor

-If your data source plugin implements a custom annotation editor, you can write tests that verifies that the editor works as expected.
-If no custom editor is implemented, the built-in in editor will be used and then you don't need to write tests for that.
+If your data source plugin implements a custom annotation editor, you can write tests that verify that the editor works as expected.
+If you haven't implemented a custom editor, then the plugin will use the built-in in editor.
+In that case, you don't need to write tests.

 ### Test the entire annotation query execution flow